 - Awarded a ‘Most Improved Award’ for 2020.

-In 2020, we set fifteen annual and long-term targets to support our strategic ESG objectives and drive performance across the four focus areas.
-Each year the targets will be reviewed, with progress regularly reported to the Board by the Investment Manager.
+In 2020, we set fifteen annual and longer-term targets to support our strategic ESG objectives and drive performance across the four focus areas.
+Each year the targets will be reviewed, with progress reported to the Board regularly by the Investment Manager.
+As of the end of the reporting period, we have made good progress towards achieving most of our predefined targets.

 |Focus Area||Target||Target Year||Progress|